icinganalysis/icinganalysis.github.io/content/1969 Aircraft Ice Protection Report of Symposium.md

 later would discuss data on the ice shapes for the 747 jumbo jet, which was about to receive certification and enter service.

-I have not been able to find Messinger's 1952 presentation, but I speculate that it was similar to [^3].
-[^3] is the second most cited of all papers on aircraft icing (cited 733 times [^4]), second only to Langmuir and Blodgett [^5] (cited 740 times [^6]).
+I have not been able to find Messinger's 1952 presentation, but I speculate that it was similar to [^3], which is the second most cited of all papers on aircraft icing (cited 733 times [^4]), second only to Langmuir and Blodgett [^5] (cited 740 times [^6]).

 Messinger could not resist at least expressing an aspiration, if not a prediction: